CopterExpress/clover/docs/en/clever-show/positioning.md

 * The copter configuration file (`.ini`) can be saved by right-clicking on the row with the configured copter, selecting `Edit config` from the drop-down menu and then clicking the button `Save as`.
 You can also drag a cell from the `configuration` column to the file manager of your system - the server will automatically copy the configuration file to the open directory of the file manager.
 * The server configuration file (`.ini`) can be saved by selecting `Server -> Edit server config` from the top menu and then clicking the button `Save as`.
 * The flight controller configuration file can be saved by connecting to the flight controller through [QGroundControl](http://qgroundcontrol.com) application.
 It is possible to connect directly to the flight controller [via USB port](https://clover.coex.tech/en/connection.html) or  [via TCP or UDP bridge](https://clover.coex.tech/en/gcs_bridge.html)  (the TCP bridge is configured in the `clever-show` image by default,  in the `Host Address` field you can enter the name of the copter instead of the ip address with the addition of .local at the end, e.g. clover-1.local).
 After connection you should go to [section](https://docs.px4.io/master/en/advanced_config/parameters.html#tools) `Parameters -> Tools -> Save to file...` and choose the path to save the parameter file.
-* * The camera calibration file is useful for refinement of visual positioning.
-The name of the calibration file should consist of the id of the copter, for which the calibration was made, with the addition of the extension `.yaml', e.g. `clover-1.yaml'.
+* The camera calibration file is useful for refinement of visual positioning.
+The name of the calibration file should consist of the id of the copter, for which the calibration was made, with the addition of the extension `.yaml', e.g.`clover-1.yaml'.
 To get the calibration files, use the [manual](https://clover.coex.tech/ru/camera_calibration.html).

 After loading the necessary files from the configured copter, copy these files to the other copters: select the necessary copters in the table and use the commands `Send -> Configuration`, `Send -> Launch files folder`, `Send -> FCU parameters file`, `Send -> Camera calibrations` from the `Selected drones` section of the [server](server.md#Selected-drones) application .

 ## Settings of clever-show server and client

-The `clever-show' software suite includes many status checks of the copters to minimize the number of failed launches as well as a set of parameters to configure the positioning systems.
+The `clever-show` software suite includes many status checks of the copters to minimize the number of failed launches as well as a set of parameters to configure the positioning systems.
 All settings are stored in client and server application configuration files.
 Each positioning system has its own features that need to be taken into account when configuring the server-client interaction.
 Below are the settings that you need to pay attention to when configuring the client and server:

 * Server:
   * [CHECKS](server.md#checks) section - server side copter telemetry checks